chrdtr/detecting_breast_cancer/README.md

 They have been recorded using the mean, standard error and largest of these features for each image, resulting in 30 features.
 (10*3)

 The data which was used for the development of the different algorithms was provided by London School of Economics and Political Science (LSE) for research purposes.
-Data has already be preprocessed.
+Data has already been preprocessed.

 The main goal is to make predictions whether or not potential features could lead to a diagnosis of breast cancer.
 To achieve this, it was decided to train and test different machine learning models on the data provided.
 After validation,